learn-co-students/SENG-LIVE-071822-phase-1/01_Functions_&_Scope/Readme.md

 ## SWBAT
 - [ ] Describe what functions are and their central importance in JS
 - [ ] Review syntax differences between regular functions and arrow functions
-- [ ]Explain the difference between:
+- [ ] Explain the differences between:
     - [ ] Block scope
     - [ ] Function scope
-    - [ ]Global scope
+    - [ ] Global scope
-- [ ] Understand what it means that a function are first- class -objects
+- [ ] Understand what it means for functions to be first class objects
-- [ ] Explain what a higher-order function is
-- [ ] Grasp the relationship betweenDescribe what a callback and higher-order functions is
+- [ ] Describe what callback and higher-order functions are

 <p align="center">
     <img src="../assets/functions.jpeg" width="250" height="250">